 Direct the correction of any detail recorded on the Members’ Register.

-No person is to be liable for any correction of any information recorded on the Members’ Register which is made in good faith under this sub-clause.
+No person is to be liable for any correction of any information recorded on the Members’ Register which is made in good faith under this Rule .

 Members’ right to inspect Members’ Register

-Each Member is entitled to inspect the Members’ Register at the place or places where it is maintained by the Board in accordance with Rule 11 at any time when that place is open for business.
-Each Member may take a copy of his or her details recorded on the Members’ Register.
+Each Member is entitled to request in writing a copy of his or her details as recorded on the Members’ Register.
+The information will be provided by the Society to the Member within 5 days of the request by electronic means or such other means requested by the Member.

 SCHEUDLE 3 Meetings of Members